SJECollins/pp3-game/README.md

 - For our columns we also need to convert the random numbers we created to characters using the [chr()](https://www.w3schools.com/python/ref_func_chr.asp) function on the column number plus 96.
 - We'll then create a list (using the [zip()](https://www.w3schools.com/python/ref_func_zip.asp) function to convert our rows & cols to tuples) of our coordinates that we'll pass on to our check_overlap() function

 Our check_overlap() function loops through our coordinates and checks whether [any()](https://www.geeksforgeeks.org/python-any-function/) of the coordinates are already present in the given ship list.
 If so, we'll send that ship back through the add_ships() function to create new coordinates.
+If not, we'll append the coordinates to the ship lists and print the ships to the board.
+We'll be using our ship list to check our inputs against, rather than reading the board itself.